dmaillard/David-Maillard/README.md

-## Websites Designed to drive more sales & revenue.
+## Websites Designed To Drive More Sales & Revenue.

 User friendly software, results-driven websites, unlimited tech support, free software upgrades, premium hosting services and fixed ongoing prices you can budget for.